The Star Product of Uniformly Random Codes

 \section{{Implications to secure communications and quantum error correction}}

-As mentioned in the introduction, the star product appears in a variety of applications, including cryptanalysis, linear exact repair schemes, quantum error correction, private information retrieval, and secure distributed matrix multiplication.
+As mentioned in the introduction, the star product appears in a variety of applications, including but not limited to cryptanalysis, linear exact repair schemes, quantum error correction, private information retrieval, and secure distributed matrix multiplication.
 In this section, we briefly discuss some of these applications and the connection to our results.

 \paragraph{Private information retrieval (PIR).} Private information retrieval considers the problem of downloading a data item or file from a (public) database without disclosing the identity of the retrieved item to the database owner \cite{chor1995private}.
 Recently, PIR from coded distributed storage systems has gained a lot of attention, see \cite{Sun2016,Banawan2018,PIR2017,skoglund2019pir} among many others.